 Lost or damaged stickers will only be replaced after an application and payment of the replacement fee by the applicant has been completed.

-To apply for a replacement sticker, complete the form (PDF 72KB) and send it to email@example.com.
+To apply for a replacement sticker, complete the application for replacement vessel sticker 2023-2024 (PDF 72KB) and send it to firstname.lastname@example.org.

 Terms and conditions

-Operators of commercial vessels must comply with the Terms and Conditions of Vessel Entry to the Rottnest Island Reserve (PDF 86.3KB) and are bound by the Rottnest Island Regulations 1988 and Rottnest Island Act 1987.
+Operators of commercial vessels must comply with the terms and conditions of vessel entry into the Rottnest Island reserve (PDF 86.3KB) and are bound by the Rottnest Island Regulations 1988 and Rottnest Island Act 1987.

 Conditions specific to commercial vessel operations apply.
-Download a copy of the DCV Permit Information and Conditions (PDF 72.3KB).
+Download a copy of the domestic commercial vessel permit information and conditions 2023-2024 (PDF 72.3KB).